-Short Answer: All Whole Foods locations in the U.S. accept EBT, and many also accept WIC.
+Short Answer: All Whole Foods Market locations in the U.S. accept EBT, and many also accept WIC.
 For more information about using EBT and WIC at Whole Foods, see below.

 Does Whole Foods Accept EBT/SNAP?

-Whole Foods accepts EBT cards for in-store purchases.
+Whole Foods Market accepts EBT cards for in-store purchases.
 EBT cards receive benefits from the Supplemental Nutrition Assistance Program (SNAP); because SNAP is a federal, nationwide program, all Whole Foods locations can accept EBT.

 You can use EBT to pay for most food items at Whole Foods, including bakery items (as previously reported).
 However, you cannot use EBT to buy prepared foods/hot foods or products from any of the following categories: